 If the volunteers are not able to reach a satisfactory solution, the following steps should be taken:

-- Meet with the next level manager, often the service unit manager or program consultant to resolve the problem.
+- Meet with the next level manager, often the service unit chair or Girl Scout Leadership Experience chair to resolve the problem.

-- If the problem is still not resolved, the service unit manager will involve the service delivery manager and/or other designated staff member.
+- If the problem is still not resolved, the service unit chair will involve the community engagment team and/or other designated staff member.

 - Issues that cannot be resolved at the regional level may be forwarded to the CEO or her designee for additional guidance.
 The decision of the CEO is final.